 The Constitution of Canada requires that federal electoral districts be reviewed after each decennial (10-year) census to reflect changes and movements in Canada's population.
-The federal redistribution process began in February 2012.
-A representation order describing and naming Canada's future electoral districts was completed in October 2013.
-The new electoral districts will be applied in the first general election called after May 1, 2014.
+As a result of the review, electoral district boundaries might be changed and new districts created.